Story and Why

 about the next APH

 conferences here.
-This year they are using social media more to help members follow along, especially those who can't attend in person. #APH2014 on Twitter and also a designated conference page on Facebook, as well as the regular personal historians FB page.
+This year social media was used more to help members follow along, especially those who can't attend in person. #APH2014 on Twitter and also a designated conference page on Facebook, as well as the regular personal historians FB page.

 APH has a structure and organization, but it's not